travetto/travetto/module/openapi/README.md

 ```

 ## Spec Generation
-The framework, when in watch mode, will generate the [`OpenAPI`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md) JSON file.
-This module integrates with the file watching paradigm and can regenerate the openapi json as changes to endpoints and models are made during development.
+The framework, when in watch mode, will generate the [`OpenAPI`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md) specification in either JSON or YAML.
+This module integrates with the file watching paradigm and can regenerate the openapi spec as changes to endpoints and models are made during development.
+The output format is defined by the suffix of the output file, `.yaml` or `.json`

 ## Client Generation
 The outputted spec can be consumed using the [`OpenAPI client generation tools`](https://github.com/OpenAPITools/openapi-generator).